arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

   * Updates the LED state based on the Modbus coil value.
   * Reads the current value of the coil from the Modbus TCP
   * server and sets the LED state.
 If the coil value is high,
   * the LED is turned on.
-If it is low, the LED is turned off.
+If it is low, the LED is turned off *
-  *
   * @param None
   */